zeitspace/ux-writing-session/README.md

 #### How does UX writing relate to writing for marketing purposes?

 The goal of marketing (and writing for marketing) is to serve the brand and the business.
 It’s how you present yourself to the world and it’s often self serving.
-The goal of UX writing is to serve the *user* of the product or service, not the organization that created them.
+The goal of UX writing is to serve the *user* of the product or service.

 You can get away with some tactics for marketing, such as clever and witty writing, which doesn’t work as well in UX writing (these same tactics might backfire/frustrate the user or slow them down).
 There are exceptions though.
 For some companies/products, the product is the brand and they can get away with occasionally irreverent copy (e.g., Mailchimp, Slack).